 1. Create a regular feature

-This way you’ll always have one post each week already taken care of and scheduled in your content calendar.
+Having a regular feature means you’ll always have one post taken care of and scheduled in your content calendar every week.
 But don’t over complicate this feature.
-Make the topic of the feature something easy to gather content for, like a weekly wrap-up.
+Make the topic something easy to gather content for, like a weekly wrap-up.

 2. Invite a guest blogger